Darkspeed294/HP-Omen-15-DC-1xxxx-Hackintosh-Opencore/README.md

 - download and mount a macos installer onto an usb stick using opencore guide online
 - mount the efi partition of the usb stick with mountefi tool
 - download and drop the efi folder of mine onto your usb stick
-- using propertree en gensmbios, fill in the missing smbios details
+- using propertree and gensmbios, fill in the missing smbios details
 - boot your hp omen into bios and put in the appropriate settings
 - boot opencore from the usb and install macos using the installer
 - after installation, mount the efi partition of the macos hard drive and usb and copy the efi from the usb onto the hard drive